microsoft/FabricRTIWorkshop/docs/workshop.md

 | render linechart
 ```
 ![alt text](assets/fabrta55.png)

-The 3 tiles showing a card with a number use the same query (see below) but show a different field.
+### Impressions, Clicks & CTR
+14. Add a tile & paste the query below once.
+Note, this is a multi-statement query that uses multiple let statements & a query combined by semicolons.
+15. Set Tile name: **Impressions**
+16. Visual type: **Stat**
+17. Data Value column to `impressions`.
+18. Click **Apply changes**.
+19. Click the 3-dots (...) at the top right of the tile you just created to **Duplicate** it two more times.
+20. Name the 2nd one **Clicks**, set the Data value column to `clicks`, then Apply changes.
+21. Name the 3rd **Click Through Rate**, set the Data value column to `CTR`, then Apply changes.
 ```
+//Clicks, Impressions, CTR
-let imp =
+let imp =  events
-events
 | where eventDate  between (_startTime.._endTime) and eventType == "IMPRESSION"
 | extend dateOnly = substring(todatetime(eventDate).tostring(), 0, 10)
 | summarize imp_count = count() by dateOnly;
-let clck =
+let clck = events
-events
 | where eventDate  between (_startTime.._endTime) and eventType == "CLICK"
 | extend dateOnly = substring(todatetime(eventDate).tostring(), 0, 10)
 | summarize clck_count = count() by dateOnly;